AdaCore/training_material/courses/rust_essentials/040_control_flow_basics/04_loops.rst

 =======

 -------------------------
-"while" statement
+"while" Statement
 -------------------------

 - The condition is checked **before** each iteration
 - **Parentheses** around the condition are optional (but considered unidiomatic)
 - Works much like in other languages
-- Executes the loop block as long as the condition is true
+- Executes the loop block as long as the condition is :rust:`true`

 .. code:: rust